brndd/pybinview/readme.md

 - A random long int (8 bytes) value.
 - A random double-precision floating point (8 bytes) value.
 - A null-terminated string containing the text: "The contents of this string don't really matter."

+A .csv file containing matching data is provided to compare results.

+New testdata can be generated using create_test_data.py.